kwongtn/UTeM-R.Programming_Stat.Proj./REPORT.md

   > 60 rows of data imported.NULL
   > ```

-- We then calculate the frequencies (E.g. How many times a brand or a condition happened) and the proportion of each data (E.g. What is a good phone's appearance proportion)
+- We then calculate the frequencies (E.g. How many times a brand or a condition happened) and the proportion of each data (E.g. What is a good phone's appearance proportion).
+The frequency table is then displayed.
   ```
   # Assigns brand and condition variables
   brand = Q2_data$phone_brand